zachsa/gsn-workshop/README.md

 - Many other Media and Files (hundreds or thousands of different types of files and formats)

 **_From the perspective of a file server, downloading a NetCDF file or downloading a website for viewing in a browser is conceptually similar.
 In both cases, the server receives a request for a specific file and responds by providing the requested content to the client.
 The underlying process of serving the files remains consistent regardless of the file type or the intended use._**

+In the context of this workshop, here is a prompt that will more or less generate an equivalent to the Mnemosyne file server where we will fetch all our data from:

+> Please provide a simple Python web server to respond to HTTP requests with a file download (as an attachment) located at the path specified by a user request. please stream the file back, don't load it into memory.
+Use the aiohttp library to implement the web server so that requests are handled concurrently.

 # HTTP clients
 During a recent conversation with a colleague, I inquired about his experience with sending letters by post.
 After pondering for a moment, he reminisced about his youth and mentioned sending a letter to his first girlfriend (he is 31).